Hourglass

 Collage image of women medical researchers

 March 8 is International Women’s Day and we’re pleased to celebrate the amazing women leading and contributing to medical research to help sick and vulnerable babies and children.
-Here are just a few of the researchers dedicated to making a difference.
+Here are just a few of the female researchers dedicated to making a difference.

 Dr Logan and patients